CMU-17-356/cmu-17-356.github.io/docs/teamwork.md

 We encourage the following practices to ensure successful group work:

 - Agree on a protocol for meeting and communication.
-Some, but not all, of these decisions will be technical (Slack?
-Trello?) that arise naturally over startup development.
+Some, but not all, of these decisions will be technical (e.g., should we use Slack or Trello?) that arise naturally over startup development.
 - In the startup context, engineers must be flexible and capable of filling many technical roles.
 In an educational context, however, group work is most